 Malie Landsmann first wrote to Minnie Baum in March 1938, pleading for a way out of Nazi Germany.
 Malie had a family and was willing to do anything she could to save them.
-Her letter to Minnie explained how they were related, saying Minnie was her "dear cousin, the daughter of my her family's situation in Germany, Malie wrote, "Unfortunately, it is the wish of the higher authorities family out of Germany.
+Her letter to Minnie explained how they were related, saying Minnie was her "dear cousin, the daughter of my father's sister."
+Briefly explaining Malie and Chaim Landsmann and their daughters, Ida her family's situation in Germany, Malie wrote, "Unfortunately, it is the wish of the higher authorities family out of Germany.